10 Days in Japan: Itinerary, What to Do & Where to Go

 Moving from the capsule and love hotels filling up the Tokyo accommodation scene, Kyoto feels almost like a completely different country!

-Like Tokyo, hotels in Kyoto are plentiful, but expensive.
-The selection is, however, noticeably more traditional; finding one of the best places to stay in Kyoto is generally a more “classic” Japanese experience than in the capital.
+Like Tokyo, hotels in Kyoto are plentiful but expensive.
+The selection is, however, noticeably more traditional; finding a place to stay in Kyoto is generally a more “classic” Japanese experience than in the capital.
 Here are a few ideas to start your search:

-• Kyoto Himawari Shijo Kawaramachi: An excellent budget homestay-style guesthouse offering traditional Japanese tatami-style rooms in the central neighbourhood of Shimogyo.
+• Kyoto Himawari Shijo Kawaramachi: An excellent budget homestay-style guesthouse offering traditional Japanese tatami-style rooms in the central neighborhood of Shimogyo.

 • Kyoto Inn Gion The Second: A delightful 3-star hotel featuring more Westernized digs with a private bathroom in Kyoto.
 Located in the beautiful Gion District.